YasserYka/enOne-widgets/README.md

 ```
 module.exports = class YourWidgetName {

-  // called when the module is initialize
+  // called when the module is being initialize
-  async initialize() {
+  async initialize(config) {

   }